znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 -------------

 Every service should have a name.
-This includes webapps, file sharing, directory services, etc. A popular choice is to just use the device name where the service happens to be hosted.
+This includes webapps, file sharing, directory services, etc. A popular choice is to just use the node name where the service happens to be hosted.

 Services need to keep their name, otherwise people are forced to update bookmarks and printer queues.
-It follows that reusing device names for services will pose problems in the long run when devices need to be replaced.
+It follows that reusing node names for services will pose problems in the long run when nodes need to be replaced.

-In addition, services might be composed from several applications running on different devices, VMs or containers.
-The service name is then simply pointing towards the device hosting the frontend server for TLS termination, reverse proxying and/or load balancing.
+In addition, services might be composed from several applications running on different nodes, VMs or containers.
+The service name is then simply pointing towards the node hosting the frontend server for TLS termination, reverse proxying and/or load balancing.

 .. hint:: **Use a dedicated domain for services**

    Thus it is recommended to register and maintain a dedicated domain for internal services.
-Either add ``AAAA`` records containing IPs of the devices hosting a service or add ``CNAME`` pointing towards the device names.
+Either add ``AAAA`` records containing IPs of the nodes hosting a service or add ``CNAME`` pointing towards the node names.

 .. caution:: **Service enumeration via CT logs**